Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 1. Click the *Assignees* drop-down list and select one of the following options:
     - **Assigned to me directly**
-        This means that the task has been assigned specifically to you via the [ASSIGN] button in the *Tasks* menu entry or in the *Events* menu entry.
+        The task has been assigned specifically to you via the [ASSIGN] button in the *Tasks* menu entry or you are the responsible user for the event in the *Events* menu entry.
     - **Assigned to me via groups**
-        This means that you are part of a group to which the task/event (?) has been assigned in the *Events* menu entry.
+        You are a member of the responsible user group for the event in the *Events* menu entry.

-2. If desired, select an event in the *Events* drop-down list to display only the tasks that are linked to a specific event.
+2. If desired, select an event in the *Events* drop-down list to display only the tasks that are related to a specific event.
 All events configured in the *Events* menu entry are displayed in the list.

-3. If desired, select the task status in the *Status* drop-down list. the following options are available:
+3. If desired, select the task status in the *Status* drop-down list.
+The following options are available:
     - **Open tasks**
         Select this option to display only pending tasks, that is, tasks that are not done yet.
     - **Open and closed tasks**